 By 1967, Norman’s son, Rick Chernick, entered the business.
 He started by doing odd jobs, washing windows, shipping and receiving, and everything else that needed to be done until 1968, when he started in sales.
-Rick recalls the first instamatic Kodak 100 he sold to a lady for $19.95, the sale included a box of AG 1 bulbs!
-Rick became Vice President of Camera Corner in 1975 and the downtown Camera Corner location moved to the southwest corner of Washington and Pine.
-In the early 1980s, Camera Corner entered the world of Information Technology and opened a 2200 sq. ft. facility at 225 N. Washington Street and Rick Chernick was named President.
+Rick recalls the first instamatic Kodak 100 he sold to a woman for $19.95, the sale included a box of AG 1 bulbs!
+Rick became vice president of Camera Corner in 1975 and the downtown Camera Corner location moved to the southwest corner of Washington and Pine.
+In the early 1980s, Camera Corner entered the world of information technology and opened a 2200 sq. ft. facility at 225 N. Washington St. and Rick Chernick was named president.
 A year later, Norman Chernick retired from the business.

 In 1988, Camera Corner was named the Chamber of Commerce’s “Small Business of the Year.”
-One year later, Camera Corner became affiliated with the Connecting Point Computer Center chain, and Camera Corner Connecting Point moved 32 employees into a new 21,000 sq. ft. facility on the northwest corner of Main and Monroe Street.
-By staying true to our core values a customer first culture, local commitment, and incomparable customer service Camera Corner Connecting Point’s business continues to expand in both size and depth of service, and product offerings.
+One year later, Camera Corner became affiliated with the Connecting Point Computer Center chain, and Camera Corner Connecting Point moved 32 employees into a new 21,000 sq. ft. facility on the northwest corner of Main St. and Monroe Ave.
+By staying true to our core values-a customer-first culture, local commitment and incomparable customer service-Camera Corner Connecting Point’s business continues to expand in both size and depth of service, and product offerings.
 Today the building is 28,000 sq. feet and a second location was opened in October 2016 housing the network engineering, managed services and AV teams.

-Camera Corner Connecting Point’s main downtown location now includes a Digital Photo Café, totally remodeled showroom, a state-of-the-art classroom, and data center with managed services facility.
-Camera Corner Connecting Point hosts an annual Technology Expo bringing together hundreds of vendors and more than 1,000 of our clients in what exhibitors say is the country’s largest technology show staged by a single dealer.
+Camera Corner Connecting Point’s main downtown location now includes a Digital Photo Café, totally remodeled showroom, a state-of-the-art classroom and data center with managed services facility.
+Camera Corner Connecting Point hosts an annual technology expo that brings together hundreds of vendors and more than 1,000 of our clients in what exhibitors say is the country’s largest technology show staged by a single dealer.